The Cheapest Car Insurance in Oregon for 2022

 Proof of Insurance in Oregon

-You need to show proof of insurance anytime you are in the car, either on paper or on your smartphone.
+You need to carry proof of insurance in the car, either on paper or on your smartphone.
 If you can't show proof of insurance when asked by a police officer, you may receive a citation.

 Minimum Liability Insurance Requirements in Oregon

-At a minimum, every vehicle on the road must have at least these insurance coverages:
+Every vehicle must have at least these insurance coverages:

 - $15,000 personal injury protection (PIP)

-- $25,000 uninsured motorist injury liability per person
+- $25,000 uninsured motorist bodily injury liability per person

-- $50,000 uninsured motorist injury liability per accident
+- $50,000 uninsured motorist bodily injury liability per accident

 Alternatives to Insurance in Oregon

-The only option for legally driving in Oregon without auto insurance is a self-insurance policy, which involves a lot of paperwork.
-The first step you need to do is show proof of financial responsibility to the Department of Transportation.
-If you use the self-insurance option, you’ll likely have to pay more than $20,000 to cover damages in an accident.
+The only option for legally driving in Oregon without auto insurance is a self-insurance policy — you need to show proof of financial responsibility to the Department of Transportation.
+But think on it, because in an at-fault accident, you must pay for the damages, which could be in the tens of thousands.

 High-Risk Auto Insurance Program in Oregon

-If multiple companies deny you coverage, there are additional resources in Oregon.
-The Oregon Automobile Insurance Plan provides car insurance to drivers who are unable to obtain coverage elsewhere.
+If multiple companies deny you coverage, the Oregon Automobile Insurance Plan provides car insurance to drivers who are unable to obtain coverage elsewhere.

 How Much Coverage Do You Need in Oregon?

-According to the Insurance Information Institute, insurance experts and consumer advocates recommend carrying liability coverage of $100,000 per person and $300,000 per accident.
+According to the Insurance Information Institute, insurance experts and consumer advocates recommend bodily injury liability coverage of $100,000 per person and $300,000 per accident.

-On the other hand, if your car is worth less than your deductible and a couple of years' worth of premiums, collision and comprehensive insurance may not be worth it.
+Plus, you may want to purchase a full coverage policy that covers damage to your car.
+But if your car is worth less than your deductible and a couple of years' worth of premiums, it may not be worth it.

 FAQs About Car Insurance in Oregon